-The total cost of the medical laboratory assistant program is \$12,485, comprised of \$11,960 for tuition and \$525 for course fees.
+For students starting their program before August 11, 2025, the total cost of the medical laboratory assistant program is \$12,485, comprised of \$11,960 for tuition and \$525 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$12,615 comprised of \$12,090 for tuition and \$525 for course fees.
 Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary "medical scrub" uniform and a laboratory coat is provided to all students enrolled in the medical laboratory assistant program at the end of the first quarter of training.
+One complimentary "medical scrub" uniform, a lab coat, CPR certification, and an electronic device are provided to all students enrolled in the medical laboratory assistant program.
 Dorsey College will pay the cost one time for medical laboratory assistant program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.